 Creating a finance checklist that you can review at the end of every month is fairly simple.

-The only thing I caution is that what we see as valuable for our finance checklist, you may not.
+The only thing I caution is that you may not see what we see as valuable for our finance checklist.

-So, this is what we like to review as a couple so we both understand how we can improve and whether we’ve reached our monthly goals.
+So, we like to review this as a couple so we both understand how we can improve and whether we’ve reached our monthly goals.

 Don’t let a bad month set you back or push you into a corner, fight for it.